 More material development using a "node system" to overlay various images into complex data paths.

-After looking at ballet and modern dance references, Luke decides to reference karate movements to create the abstract movement.
+After looking at ballet and modern dance references, Luke decides to reference karate movements to create the abstract dance for the floating garment.

-Setting up light and camera placements and creating inputs that draw thread ripping from the fabric edges.
+Luke sets up light and camera placements and creates inputs that draw thread ripping from the fabric edges.

 As a team, we review the final animatic to fine-tune timing of each scene and transition to the second.